MLO-lab/music/README.md

 # bayesian-parafac

-To run the Synthetic data notebook, first install the conda environment and activate it :
+To run the either the Synthetic data notebook or pseudo-bulk tutorial, first install the conda environment and activate it :

 `conda env create -f parafac.yml conda activate parafac`